LaxmiNarayana31/js-functions/README.md

 # JavaScript Functions

 ## 1. Named Functions
-A named functio is a traditional function with a name that can be called and referenced within its scope.
+A named function is a traditional function with a name that can be called and referenced within its scope.

 ```javascript
 function add(a, b) {